Converting blood TAC to plasma TAC

 Based on the plasma-to-blood ratio curve a decision can be made whether a conversion can be applied, e.g. based on hematocrit or measured one-point ratio, or whether both plasma and blood samples need to be individually measured also in future.

-The rate of partitioning of the parent tracer between plasma and RBC determines whether PTAC or BTAC should be used as reference fluid in analysis; this does not only apply to PET studies but to all drug studies (Hinderling, 1997).
+The rate of partitioning of the parent radiopharmaceutical between plasma and RBC determines whether PTAC or BTAC should be used as reference fluid in analysis; this does not only apply to PET studies but to all drug studies (Hinderling, 1997).

 Note also that partitioning may be different in different animal species, due to different properties of RBC and plasma proteins.